 In the graph below, you can see how the retail sales volumes increased 9.2% in April, when comparing with the previous month.

 The amount spent increased by 43.4% and the quantity bought increased by 42.4% when compared to the previous year.
-If you compare this to February 2020 when there were no lockdown measures in place, retail sales levels was up 9.9% and quantity purchased was up 10.6%.
+If you compare this to February 2020 when there were no lockdown measures in place, retail sales levels were up 9.9% and the quantity purchased was up 10.6%.

 Non-store retailers were the sector with the largest growth in April, reporting 56% growth when compared to figures from April 2019.
 Automotive fuel retailers have sales lower than pre-pandemic levels – down 13.3% compared to 2 years ago due to less commuting and overall, less travelling.